konnectkraft-dev/techtalk/django-performance/performance.md

 ---

-## 🤔 Isnt being lazy good for performance?
+## 🤔 Isn't being lazy good for performance?

 Being lazy might be thought of as a performance boost as you are only executing query when required.
 But this may lead to multiple queries being made to the database unknowingly.